Ficus petiolaris

-Ficus petiolaris, commonly known as the petiolate fig and rock fig, is a fig that is endemic to Mexico from Baja California and Sonora south to Oaxaca.
-It grows from 10 to 20 feet high.
+Ficus petiolaris, commonly known as petiolate fig, rock fig, and amacóztic, is a fig that is endemic to Mexico from Baja California and Sonora south to Oaxaca.
 It grows best with moderate water and partial shade.
 A unique feature is white hairs on the vein axils.
 Other common names include the Baja California rock fig, Palmer wild fig, and Brandegee wild fig.

 Description

 They are trees that reach a size of 30 metres in height, or 8 to 10 m when it's cultivated as a houseplant.
 The trunk has a yellowish greenish color.
 The leaves are heart-shaped, on the front they are bright green and on the back they have a tuft of whitish hairs.
 The flowers and fruits are green, spherical in shape, with red and velvety spots.
 The crown of the tree is rounded.

 Taxonomy

 Taxonomic history

 German botanist Carl Sigismund Kunth described this species in 1817.